-New dynamic logics A neutral two-way view here sees switching perspectives, [11].
+New dynamic logics A neutral two-way view here sees switching perspectives, [13].
 In one direction, given an implicit non-standard notion of consequence, one can tease out informational or other events motivating it, and write their explicit dynamic logic.
 This style of analysis, backed up by mathematical representation theorems, replaces non-standard deviation from classical logic into dynamic extension of classical logic.
-Explicit events behind non-standard notions of consequence are sometimes easy to find, as in the above analysis of circumscription, but there is no automatic method for this art - and there are unresolved challenges concerning major substructural logics, [42].
-In particular, no explicit-style dynamic reanalysis seems to be known so far for linear logic, whose non-classical notion of consequence is primarily based on proof-theoretic resource intuitions.
+Explicit events behind non-standard notions of consequence are sometimes easy to find, as in the above analysis of circumscription, but there is no automatic method for this art - and there are unresolved challenges concerning major substructural logics based on proof-theoretic resource intuitions, [47].
+16